-WISPs around the country have been operating even as their states issue shelter in place orders.
-To keep team members and their subscribers safe, WISP leaders have discovered ways to continue to stay in touch at a distance as they operate.
+ISPs around the country have been operating throughout 2020 and 2021.
+To keep team members and their subscribers connected, ISP leaders have discovered ways to continue to stay in touch at a distance as they operate.

-Sure, cell phones keep you in touch with employees — but, they don’t organize messages, automate follow-ups, etc. This article examines communication apps that will improve the process of communication, increase organization and make it easier to keep to a schedule.
+Sure, cell phones keep you in touch with employees — but, they don’t organize messages or automate follow-ups, placing the burden on the user.
+This article examines communication apps that will improve the process of communication, increase organization and make it easier to keep to a schedule.

 Digital Signature App

-- Docusign – in this time of social distancing, subscriber signatures for new installations and completed repairs aren’t possible.
+- Docusign – Make subscriber signatures easier to collect digitally.
 Digital signatures through apps like Docusign track completed repairs, upgrades and keep new installs going.
 The cost for the eSignature package is just $10 monthly.

 - Facebook Messenger – This reliable, free social media platform can be one of the most reliable channels to track subscriber repairs, upgrades and installs.
 Facebook Manager Inbox allows you to assign subscribers to a specific team member, so they can get answers to questions fast and feel as if they’re taken care of.

 With the necessity of new procedures and ways to work, it’s hard to maintain focus.
-You and your key employees can create a way to prioritize tasks and remain focused even in a distracting environment.
+You and your key employees can create a way to prioritize tasks and remain focused anytime.

-- ToDoist – If you’re typically rushed during your workday, these times may expand and accelerate that feeling.
+- ToDoist – If you’re typically rushed during your workday, the feeling of anxiety may expand and accelerate.
 ToDoist is a list app that tracks your tasks – even delegating them – which makes your busy day manageable.
 It’s only $3 a month for the premium app.

-Even during uncertain times, the WISP community is generous in sharing best practices so they can safely deliver the internet to customers.
-Facebook groups WISP Talk, Everything WISP and WISPA Group are ideal places to keep up with current practices, safety information and to ask questions.
+Even during uncertain times, the ISP community is generous in sharing best practices.
+Facebook groups WISP Talk, Everything WISP and WISPA Group are ideal places to keep up with current practices, share information about communication and to ask questions.

 Thank you to Kiefer Likens and Charles Deluvio for providing the images for this article.
 Find more of their work on unsplash.com.